martynovdmytro/opencart/README.md

-<h4>This is my educational practice on the Opencart CMS.
-There are a couple features were created by me.</h4><br />
+<h3>This is my educational practice on the Opencart CMS.
+There are a couple features were created by me.</h3><br />
 <p>
-1. Attributes in the bottom of the Featured section instead of Product description.<br />
+<h4>1.
+Attributes in the bottom of the Featured section instead of Product description.</h4>
 Modifications of /catalog/controller/extension/module/featured.php:<br />
 <ul>
   <li>In the line No 57 $attributes array receives product attributes by $product_info['product_id'] and processing with foreach</li>